Dark mode

 If you manage dark mode differently, you have a few options:

-• Provide a different css selector indicating dark mode (eg a different class or data-attribute, etc), or
+• Provide a different attribute indicating dark mode (for example, a different class or data-* attribute) via data-host-theme-attr, or

-• If your dark mode is fully automatic (relies on user system preference prefers-color-scheme alone without a manual toggle), you can enable the widget to follow it by setting data-theme-source="system".
+• If your dark mode is fully automatic (relies on user system preference prefers-color-scheme alone without a manual toggle), set data-widget-theme="system".

 Default mode

-Light mode is the default, by default (it's light unless a dark mode signal is present).
-You can make dark mode the default by setting data-theme-default="dark".
-This will make the widget dark, unless a light mode signal is present.
+Light mode is the default (it's light unless a dark mode signal is present).

 Disable theme switching

-In an unlikely scenario where you need to, you can completely disable theme switching by setting data-theme attribute to light to make it always light, or dark to make it always dark.
+In an unlikely scenario where you need to, you can completely disable theme switching by setting data-widget-theme="light" or data-widget-theme="dark".

 Last updated